gitignore exceptions: The Good, the Bad and the Ugly

 └── dir1/

-And, we want to, for example, ignore everything in my-app except file3.
+We want to ignore everything in my-app directory except the file baz.txt.
 We simply add to our .gitignore:

 *